farscrl/rumantsch-language-tools/README.md

 Welcome to the Rumantsch Language Tools repository!
 This collection of tools is designed to aid in working with the Rumantsch (Romansh) language.
 Currently, it includes:

 * Tokenizer: A tool for breaking down text into individual tokens (based on [stdlib-js/nlp-tokenize]( https://github.com/stdlib-js/nlp-tokenize/blob/main/lib/main.js))
 * Spellchecking: Utilizing hunspell for accurate and correct spelling.
-Currently, it supports `rm-surmiran` with more idioms coming soon.
+Currently, it supports all idioms and Rumantsch Grischun (except `rm-sursilv`, coming soon).
 The dictionary files are loaded from an [external host](https://www.spellchecker.pledarigrond.ch).

 Feel free to explore and utilize these tools for your Rumantsch language-related projects.
 Happy linguistic exploration!